LucasJanin/ansible-role-pihole-dns-records-manager/examples/README.md

 - Ansible 2.9 or higher
 - SSH access to all hosts in the inventory
 - A running Pi-hole instance
-- The ⁠ansible-role-pihole-dns-reccords-manager role installed
+- The ⁠ansible-role-pihole-dns-records-manager role installed

 ## Notes